AlcibiadesCleinias/superdao-test/README.md

 - A user send eth to treasury
 - A user creates withdraw request via `createWithdrawRequest` where he proves his ability to create the request by providing special token index in `_tokenTypeToTokenIds` of Nft contract (for gas optimisation I do not leave the method coz it is alway could be done with frontend, thus, in contract (aka in chain) you merely prove your values without computations in chain).
-- A user send withdrawTreasury if he beleives that 2/3 acceptence accomplished (the same logic: it merely cpould be checked vie calls on frontend).
+- A user send withdrawTreasury if he believes that 2/3 acceptance accomplished (the same logic: it merely could be checked vie calls on frontend).
 On success contract removes approve for the treasury contract.

-### Not standart to Erc721 updates:
+### Not standard to Erc721 updates:
 - `mapping (uint256 => uint256[]) private _tokenTypeToTokenIds` to spot mapping between treasury type and Erc721 tokenId in treasury contract.
 - `tokenTypeToTokenIds` as a helper method

 # Notes
-- I beleive there no need in safe math in the current situation, it is only test solution and on sol.
+- I believe there no need in safe math in the current situation, it is only test solution and on sol.
 8+ safemath exist.
 - I left docstrings and comment in contracts as well
 - I used Remix IDE, thus repos structure is so one